Can't File as Single If Married - IRS Rules

 Head of Household (Sometimes Available)

-A married person may qualify for Head of Household status in certain situations, but the rules are strict.
+A married person may qualify for Head of Household status in certain situations by being considered unmarried under IRS rules, but the requirements are strict.

-If those requirements are met, the IRS may allow the taxpayer to file as Head of Household, which usually provides a larger standard deduction and better tax brackets than filing separately.
+If the requirements are met, the taxpayer may qualify to file as Head of Household.
+This status generally provides a higher standard deduction and lower tax rates than Married Filing Separately.

 Why Some People Ask About Filing Single